Financial Aid Information

 Morgan State University priority date is March 1st as well as Maryland State Scholarships priority, date to submit your FAFSA.
 Applying early gives students a better opportunity to receive federal state and institutional funds that are available.

 Students FAFSA information will be reviewed and an after will be sent to New First time students at MSU via mail.
 All continuing students will receive their award after via WebSIS.
 All offers must be accepted or declined on WebSIS for all students, before aid can be posted to student accounts on the first day of each semester’s classes.

-Students selected for verification by the Department of Education are required to submit additional forms to the office of Financial Aid prior to 120 days after the last day of the student's enrollment or September 16, 2016.
-The school must have also received a valid FAFSA result before September 16th, 2016.
+Students selected for verification by the Department of Education are required to submit additional forms to the office of Financial Aid prior to 120 days after the last day of the student's enrollment.
+The school must have also received a valid FAFSA result.
 If the student fails to complete the verification process, or does not have a valid ISIR then the file will remain incomplete and federal aid will not be awarded.